The Million Token Question: Does More Context Actually Make LLMs Smarter?

 What I Mean by Context Engineering

-I use “context engineering” to mean the design work around what the model sees and how it sees it: what you include, how documents are broken up and labeled, and how irrelevant text is kept from crowding out the answer.
+I use “context engineering” to mean the work of deciding what the model sees and how it sees it.
+That includes which documents you include, how you split and label them, and how you keep irrelevant text out of the prompt.

-This is the distinction I care about most: input capacity is not the same thing as reasoning capacity.
+The distinction I care about is simple.
+Input capacity is different from reasoning capacity.

 The Claim Worth Testing

-The claim behind this series is simple: million-token windows are useful, but they are not a substitute for context design.
+The claim behind this series is simple.
+Million token windows are useful, but they do not replace context design.

 I wanted to test two ideas.

-First, naive long-context prompting should underperform a structured version of the same long-context approach.
-If both systems are given the same amount of information, the one with clearer boundaries and navigation cues should do better.
+First, naive long context prompting should do worse than a structured version of the same approach.
+If both systems get the same documents, the system with clearer document boundaries and navigation cues should answer better.

-Second, a disciplined smaller-context system may match or beat careless use of a larger window.
-In practice, that would mean retrieval or structured packaging can outperform “just include everything” especially when the raw window size looks impressive.
+Second, a disciplined smaller context system may match or beat careless use of a larger window.
+In practice, retrieval or structured packaging may beat “just include everything” even when the raw window size looks impressive.

 If either claim is wrong, that is worth learning.
-If long context really does make most retrieval and packaging decisions unnecessary, a lot of current system design gets simpler.
-If it does not, then context engineering remains a relevant for real work systems.
+If long context makes retrieval and packaging unnecessary, a lot of system design gets simpler.
+If it does not, teams still need context engineering for production systems.

 Why This Matters in Practice